drwilkins/mattwilkinsbio/content/authors/admin/_index.md

 highlight_name: false
 ---

-I grew up in Huntsville, AL and now live in Minneapolis, MN.
-My motivation to found [Galactic Polymath Education Studio (GP)](https://galacticpolymath.com) was born from years of frustration as a graduate student and postdoctoral scholar trying to make academic knowledge available to the public.
-I tried a lot of outreach formats—I wrote fieldwork blogs, started and ran the Lincoln, Nebraska chapter of Nerd Nite for over a year, gave guest lectures at public science outreach events, and founded the [No Coast SciComm conference at the University of Nebraska](http://www.scicommcon.org/).
-Though I personally had a lot of fun and gained a lot from these experiences, it became clear that I was mostly connecting with folks who were already pretty science-engaged.

-Galactic Polymath is an effort to break out of the bubble and to build long-term capacity to mobilize knowledge that is increasingly trapped and commodified in pay-walled academic journals that the broader public can't access or understand.
-GP is built around the idea that:
-1. Publicly-funded research findings should be made available *to everyone for free*, and in a way that's relevant to people's lives.
-2. *Every student has a right to high quality education materials.*
+I grew up in Huntsville, Alabama, where I went to public K-12 schools and now live in Minneapolis, Minnesota.
+In between, I've built houses with Americorps, done biological research in 7 countries, and taught at the elementary to graduate school level.

+These experiences have led me to have a deep frustration with two connected and ever-widening fissures in US society—the gap between what experts and the public know to be true; and the quality of education available to students from rich and poor families.

+  In February of 2021, I quit my job teaching and doing research in a collaboration between Vanderbilt University and Metro Nashville Public Schools to focus my time on running [Galactic Polymath Education Studio](https://galacticpolymath.com).
+The goal of this company is to help scientists, nonprofits, and sustainable companies achieve scalable outreach by translating cutting-edge research into mind-blowing *FREE* K-12 lessons.

+With GP, we are trying to test out a new, more equitable business model.
+While most education companies are funded by charging teachers subscriptions, our lessons are free for everyone.
+We are funded by translating clients' complex work into engaging, standards-aligned learning experiences.
+For this venture to be a success, we need your help!
+If you support our mission please [•&nbsp;hire us](https://www.galacticpolymath.com/hire-us) [•&nbsp;sign up for GP Updates](https://bit.ly/getGPemails) [•&nbsp;email me to discuss a collaboration](mailto:matt@galacticpolymath.com) or •&nbsp;just tell a friend what we're doing.
-I want to live in a world where critical thinking and curiosity are as essential as breathing.
-I love creative writing, cooking, and making people laugh.

-Also supremely lucky to be married to the incredible biologist, data scientist, and all-around wit: [Emily J. Hudson, PhD](https://ejhudson.netlify.app/).
+In my spare time, I love creative writing, cooking, and making people laugh.
+I'm also supremely lucky to be married to the incredible biologist, data scientist, and all-around wit: [Emily J. Hudson, PhD](https://ejhudson.netlify.app/).

 {{< icon name="download" pack="fas" >}} {{< staticref "https://docs.google.com/document/d/1Ia35Iy5Pu1e4D0IJ6SdUMuJaomY-h8yEMPtR-UWV1oM/preview" "newtab" >}}My full CV{{< /staticref >}}